BALLYGOWAN FLUTE BAND

 On Monday 11 February, an ensemble from the Band played at a Masonic function in Killyleagh.

-An ensemble played in Crawfordsburn on Saturday 12 at a masonic dinner.
+An ensemble played in Crawfordsburn at a Masonic dinner.
 We were made very welcome, and the music was very well received (some photos in our Photos & Trivia page).

 The 2012 NIBA Dinner and prize giving took place in Tullyglass House Hotel, Ballymena on Saturday evening 10 November.
 Ballygowan were there to collect the Championship Section winners trophy, the Best of the Day Trophy and the Interpretation Trophy.
 The Band was well represented and a number of ballot prizes also made there way back to Ballygowan.